TJVering/EDUGraphAPI/README.md

 **EDUGraphAPI.Web**

-This web project is base on a ASP.NET MVC application with the **Individual User Accounts** selected.
+This web project is based on a ASP.NET MVC application with the **Individual User Accounts** selected.

 ![](Images/mvc-auth-individual-user-accounts.png)